hemantkumar2/nasa-api/README.md

 # NASA-API

-### `An app which show NASA Astronomy picture of the day (NASA APOD) and a search field which helps searching other NASA images based on text entered.`
+### `An app that shows NASA Astronomy Picture of the day (NASA APOD) and a search field that helps searching other NASA images based on the text entered.`
-# nasa-api